ivansaul/flutter_todo_app/README.md

 # Flutter Todo App

-A simple project using Flutter implemented with Isar and Hive DataBases.
+A simple TODO APP using Flutter implemented with Isar and Hive DataBases.
 This project is not completed yet, as soon as possible when it's complete I will update it here.

 ## **Screens**